1. Start

 Usereuse – System for a reuse industry

-In order to meet the global sustainability goals of sustainable consumption, production and the Paris Agreement to limit climate emissions, we need to make better use of the resources we use.
-A key to sustainable transition is reduced new purchase consumption and slower rotation of products, and reuse can be part of the answer.
+To meet the global sustainability goals of sustainable consumption and production, as well as the goals of the Paris Agreement to limit climate emissions, we need to make better use of the resources we have.
+A key to sustainable transition is reducing new consumption and slowing down the turnover of products.
+Reuse can be part of the solution.
+To increase reuse, it's important to make it accessible through multiple channels that can meet diverse societal needs.

 • How does where and how the reuse takes place affect flow, quality, transport and the attitude towards reuse?